m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 **Kernel level allocators** are responsible for allocating pages for the kernel and also for certain static state of processes when they are created - the code, the stack and so forth.
 In addition, the kernel level allocators are responsible for keeping track of the free memory that is available in the system.

 **User level allocators** are used for dynamic process state - the heap.
-This is memory this is dynamically allocated during the process’s execution.
+This is memory this is dynamically allocated during the process's execution.
 The basic interface for these allocators includes `malloc`  and `free`.
-These calls request some amount of memory from kernel’s free pages and then ultimately release it when they are done.
+These calls request some amount of memory from kernel's free pages and then ultimately release it when they are done.

 Once the kernel allocates some memory through a `malloc` call, the kernel is no longer involved in the management of that memory.
 That memory is now under the purview of the user level allocator.